oasis-tcs/sarif-spec/sarif-2.2/prose/edit/src/conformance.md

 - It satisfies the "SARIF producer" conformance profile.

-- It additionally satisfies those normative requirements in [§3](#file-format) that are designated as applying to post-processors.
+- It additionally satisfies those normative requirements in [sec](#file-format) that are designated as applying to post-processors.

 ## Conformance Clause 6: SARIF consumer

 A consumer satisfies the "SARIF consumer" conformance profile if:

-- It reads SARIF log files and interprets them according to the semantics defined in [§3](#file-format)
+- It reads SARIF log files and interprets them according to the semantics defined in [sec](#file-format)

-- It satisfies those normative requirements in [§3](#file-format) that are designated as applying to SARIF consumers.
+- It satisfies those normative requirements in [sec](#file-format) that are designated as applying to SARIF consumers.

 ## Conformance Clause 7: Viewer